Malibu Bound FAQs Checklist

 If you will be studying at the School of Public Policy with a visa, be sure you are checking-in and communicating with the Office of International Student Services.
 You are responsible with ensuring you are meeting all requirements for entry to and studying in the United States.

-Stay tuned for instructions and details to register for courses.
 Remember that, unless otherwise informed, all incoming students must enroll in the first-term James Q. Wilson core curriculum as well as MPP 608: Professional Development.
-Registration instructions will also be posted here when available.
+View the registration instructions.

 Registration details for new incoming students will be announced soon.
 Check your Pepperdine email for details.
 Please note: incoming First-Year students must register for the following courses for the Fall 2021 Term: